mkelley64/MCBS913-A2/README.md

 ==========

-The purpose of this project is to build perl scripts/modules for MCBS913 Labl Assignment 2 at the University of New Hampshire.
+The purpose of this project is to build perl scripts/modules for MCBS913 Lab Assignment 2 at the University of New Hampshire.